swilliams11/apigee-auth0-external-authorization/README.md

    * However, the JWT includes the client ID, so you could extract that from the JWT and then include a VerifyAPIKey policy on the preflow, they Apigee will know who the developer is and will populate all the analytics associated with the developer.

 ## TODO
-Create a new repo that demonstrates how to save the JWT as an access token in Apigee Edge.
+1. Create a new repo that demonstrates how to save the JWT as an access token in Apigee Edge.
+2. Create a proxy to demo how to extract the client ID from the JWT and then use the Validate API Key policy to populate all the default analytics.